 You can see all stories published under this series here]

-The fact that a lady whacked me in public and could walk away like nothing happened irks me.
+The fact that a lady whacked me in public and could walk away as nothing happened irks me.
 Had this happened abroad I could have sued her into oblivion.
 But the Indian man should take this crap and not react because it is the right thing to do.
 It is just political correctness.
 This is just way too much power at the disposal of a woman.

 A number of recent incidents of similar nature that came in the social media like the now notorious Rohtak sisters case, got me thinking about the general state of affairs in this country and I have to say it doesn’t look good especially for men.
 I am not a male chauvinist.
-I have always treated women with utmost respect.
+I have always treated women with the utmost respect.
 I have always wholeheartedly embraced my role as a son and brother to the women in my life.
 I have been a good friend to many women throughout my life.
 I have not harassed or hurt anyone-man, woman or child.
 I don’t celebrate violence against women and am always willing to take up the role of a protector whenever required.
-But tell me how am I supposed to do the same when the so called empowered women start behaving like this.
+But tell me how am I supposed to do the same when the so-called empowered women start behaving like this.
 How am I supposed to behave around women who look at me like I am a potential rapist!